 If your property floods:

 - When reentering your home, use a flashlight.
-Do not use candles in case of a gas leak.
+Do not use candles or cell phone lights in case of a gas leak.

 - Turn off power at the circuit breaker for areas that have flooded.
 If the circuit breaker is wet, contact Puget Sound Energy at 1-888-225-5773.